chris-p1/skelapi/README.md

 ## Simple example:

-    skelapi get forms 1234 --env prod --token myreallylongaccesstoken
+    skelapi print forms 1234 -v -p --env prod --token myreallylongaccesstoken

-`skelapi` also supports the use of a `.env` file, so the `--token` can be set from this file instead of being passed as an argument.
+`skelapi` also supports the use of a `.env` file, so the `--token` and `--env` arguments can be set from this file instead of being passed as an argument.

+The `.env` file can be set by prefixing with `SKELAPI`.

+    SKELAPI_ACCESS_TOKEN=mytoken
+    SKELAPI_ENV=stage

+Now, the shorter command will work.

-    skelapi get forms --for 1111 --env stage
+    skelapi print forms 1111 -v -p

 <a id="org7e50139"></a>